telefonicaid/perseo-fe/documentation/plain_rules.md

 * attrType: optional, type of the attribute to set.
 By default, not set (in which case, only the attribute value is changed).
 * trust: optional, trust token for getting an access token from Auth Server which can be used to get to a Context Broker behind a PEP.

-The values of these fields can be either literal values or use `${X}` attribute substitution (except trust), where `X` may be:

-* `id` for the id of the entity that triggers the rule.
-As example, if we want the entity with "id" `sensor1` to update the entity with "id" `sensor1_friend` we should set the `id` field in `parameters` with the value `"${id}_friend"`
-* `type` for the type of the entity that triggers the rule
-* Any other value is interpreted as the name of an attribute in the entity which triggers the rule and the macro is substituded by the value of that attribute.

 ```json
 "action":{